astrelconfig/sdk-guide/README.md

 ## 1. The model

 Astrel publishes a single JSON **config payload**.
-SDKs ingest that payload and, given an **evaluation context** (a user and optionally a team), resolve the value of an **aspect**.
+SDKs ingest that payload and, given an **evaluation context** (a single opaque identifier supplied by the host), resolve the value of an **aspect**.

 - **Aspect** — a single named piece of configuration (a flag, a value, a JSON blob).
 Keyed by slug.
 Has a declared `type` and a `default`.
 - **Trigger** — a global override switch.
 When active, it forces values for the aspects it lists, for everyone.
 Used for kill-switches and incident response.
-- **Cohort** — an explicit targeting list.
-Names specific user IDs or team IDs and the value they should receive.
 - **Lottery** — deterministic percentage rollout.
-Hashes the identifier into a bucket.
-Same identifier always lands in the same bucket.
+Hashes the host-supplied identifier into a bucket.
+The same identifier always lands in the same bucket.
 - **Default** — the base value when nothing else matches.

 Every aspect is resolved through the same fixed order:

 ```
-Trigger  →  Cohort  →  Lottery  →  Default
+Trigger  →  Lottery  →  Default
 ```

 The first layer that produces a value wins.
 This order is fixed by the schema description and MUST NOT be configurable.

+> **v1 has no explicit per-identifier targeting.** There is no allowlist/cohort layer: an aspect is either globally overridden by a trigger, bucketed by the lottery, or left at its default.
+"Turn this on for exactly these users" is not expressible in the payload; the host must achieve it another way (its own gating, or a dedicated single-bucket lottery).
+This is a deliberate v1 scope decision.

 ---